AlexanderMattheis/cross-dating/ReadMe.md

 # Cross-Dating of Intra-Annual<br/>Wood Density Series
 <a name="introduction"></a>
-The age of wood pieces can be determined by annual rings.
+The correct dates of wood pieces can be determined by annual rings.
-You can just measure the widths or maximum densities of individual rings and then shift them in a chronology with known dates to determine the exact age.
+Therefore, one can just measure the widths or maximum densities of individual rings and then shift them in a chronology with known dates to determine the exact age.
 But such established approaches do not work well with short pieces, i.e. with wood pieces containing only a few annual rings.
 Our new approach, however, is different.
 It has been shown that it can accurately determine the date for even shorter wood pieces correctly.
-Therefore, it uses the series of densities within a ring.
+Therefore, it uses series of densities within a ring.
 By this it becomes one of the most accurate, existing approaches in dendrochronology, today!

 ## Overview